Information about Menotrophin

 Menotrophin is a mixture of hormones.
 In females, it works by facilitating the maturation of follicles (which contain eggs) in the ovaries.
 This helps treat female infertility due to improper egg production (anovulatory infertility).
 In males, it works by increasing the low sperm count.

-Headache, Injection site allergic reaction, Injection site pain, Abdominal swelling, Abdominal pain, OHSS (Ovarian hyperstimulation syndrome), Abdominal cramp
+Abdominal cramp, Abdominal pain, Abdominal swelling, Headache, Injection site allergic reaction, Injection site pain, Ovarian hyperstimulation syndrome, Nausea

 Available Medicine for Menotrophin